20S&P Global (China) Ratings Enters China’s Domestic Bond Market

 - Panda bonds

-China’s long-term strategic plan includes developing the country’s capital markets and attracting foreign investors.
-To support this, the government opened its financial sector to international credit rating agencies.
-Previously foreign companies were only permitted to take a noncontrolling minority stake in a domestic Chinese credit rating agency.
+To support China’s long-term efforts to develop the country’s capital markets and attract foreign investors, the government has opened its financial sector to international credit rating agencies.
+Previously, foreign companies were only permitted to take a non-controlling minority stake in a domestic Chinese credit rating agency.

-After studying this signiﬁcant market opportunity and meeting with issuers, investors, and regulators, S&P Ratings (China) Co., Ltd., a wholly-owned, indirect subsidiary of S&P Global, applied for a license to operate as a credit rating agency.
-In January 2019, that application was granted and S&P Ratings (China) Co., Ltd. became the ﬁrst wholly foreign-owned credit rating agency licensed to operate domestically in China.
-The new rating agency operates in China under the brand name S&P Global (China) Ratings and 标普信评.
+In January 2019, S&P Ratings (China) Co., Ltd., a wholly owned, indirect subsidiary of S&P Global, was granted a license to operate as a credit rating agency and became the first wholly foreign-owned credit rating agency licensed to operate domestically in China.
+Based in Beijing with a team of around 50 employees, the new rating agency was officially launched in March 2019 and soon after issued ratings and cross-sector research under the brand name S&P Global (China) Ratings and 标普信评.

-Headquartered in Beijing, S&P Global (China) Ratings will employ its own ratings’ standards, criteria, and methodology, with compliance and control standards derived from those of S&P Global Ratings.
-S&P Global (China) Ratings began its new operation with its first chief executive officer and more than 40 ratings employees.
-It is also working with S&P Global Market Intelligence to meet the needs of fixed income investors interested in China.
+The company employs its own ratings’ standards, criteria, and methodology, with compliance and control standards derived from those of S&P Global Ratings.
+It has adopted a national rating scale in recognition of the size and diversity of China’s domestic capital markets, applying a methodology relevant to those onshore markets.
+S&P Global (China) Ratings is also working with S&P Global Market Intelligence to meet the needs of fixed-income investors interested in China, bringing new depths of insight and analysis to this significant market.

 China’s Domestic and Offshore Bond Markets

-S&P Global Ratings currently rates offshore bonds for more than 400 companies in China, including issuances in Renminbi and other major currencies.
-S&P Global (China) Ratings will work with these same issuers towards rating their domestic Chinese debt.
+S&P Global Ratings currently rates offshore bonds for hundreds of companies in China, including issuances in Renminbi and other major currencies.
+In 2019, S&P Global (China) Ratings began working with many of these same issuers and assigned domestic ratings to Chinese issuers and debt.

 China’s bond market is one of the largest in the world